Herm71/jc-eleventy/src/posts/joshua-tree-mojave-desert.md

 {% galleryImage "./src/assets/images/hicksville/pioneer.jpg", "image of The Pioneer", "The Pioneer" %}
 {% galleryImage "./src/assets/images/hicksville/integratrailer.jpg", "image of The Integratrailer", "The Integratrailer" %}
 {% galleryImage "./src/assets/images/hicksville/fifi-day.jpg", "image of The Fifi", "The Fifi" %}
+{% galleryImage "./src/assets/images/hicksville/lux.jpg", "image of The Lux", "The Lux" %}
 {% galleryImage "./src/assets/images/hicksville/pony.jpg", "image of The Pony", "The Pony" %}
-{% galleryImage "./src/assets/images/hicksville/peewee.jpg", "image of The Peewee", "The Pee-wee" %}
+{% galleryImage "./src/assets/images/hicksville/peewee.jpg", "image of The Pee-Wee", "The Pee-Wee" %}
 {% galleryImage "./src/assets/images/hicksville/sweet.jpg", "image of The Sweet", "The Sweet" %}
 {% galleryImage "./src/assets/images/hicksville/skipper.jpg", "image of The Skipper", "The Skipper" %}
 {% galleryImage "./src/assets/images/hicksville/sideshow.jpg", "image of The Sideshow", "The Sideshow" %}
 {% galleryImage "./src/assets/images/hicksville/new-world.jpg", "image of The New World", "The New World" %}
-{% galleryImage "./src/assets/images/hicksville/dining-area.jpg", "image of the Hicksville dining area", "Hicksville Dining" %}
+{% galleryImage "./src/assets/images/hicksville/dining-area.jpg", "image of the Hicksville dining area", "Hicksville dining area" %}
-{% galleryImage "./src/assets/images/hicksville/dont-feed-fears.jpg", "image of the Hicksville ball pit", "But they're hungry" %}
+{% galleryImage "./src/assets/images/hicksville/dont-feed-fears.jpg", "image of a funny sign", "But they're hungry" %}
 {% galleryImage "./src/assets/images/hicksville/ball-pit.jpg", "image of a sign", "Ball pit.
-Please keep your pants on" %}
+Please keep your pants on." %}
 {% galleryImage "./src/assets/images/hicksville/outhouse.jpg", "image of an outhouse", "The outhouse" %}
 {% galleryImage "./src/assets/images/hicksville/golden-throne.jpg", "image of the inside of an outhouse", "The Golden Throne" %}
 {% galleryImage "./src/assets/images/hicksville/pharmacy-hut.jpg", "image of a lifeguard station", "Lifeguard station 'Pharmacy hut'" %}
 {% galleryImage "./src/assets/images/hicksville/pharmacy-hut-interior.jpg", "image of a lifeguard station", "Dr. Quinn's Pharmacy hut" %}
 {% galleryImage "./src/assets/images/hicksville/pool.jpg", "image of Hicksville pool", "Pool and deck" %}
-{% galleryImage "./src/assets/images/hicksville/peewee-teepee.jpg", "image of a Teepee", "The Teepee" %}
+{% galleryImage "./src/assets/images/hicksville/peewee-teepee.jpg", "image of a Tepee", "The Tepee and The Pee-Wee" %}
+{% galleryImage "./src/assets/images/hicksville/vending-machine.jpg", "image of the Hicksville vending machine", "PBR?
+Bloody Marry?
+Pop-Tart?
+Hicksville's vending machine has it." %}
 {% galleryImage "./src/assets/images/hicksville/who-cut-one.jpg", "image of a funny sign", "Him that smelt it dealt it" %}
 {% galleryImage "./src/assets/images/hicksville/teepee-suffleboard.jpg", "image of Hicksville sunset", "Shuffleboard sunset" %}
 {% endgallery %}

 ### Spotlight: The Fifi

-The first time I stayed a Hicksville, I stayed in [The Fifi](https://www.hicksvillepalace.com/the-fifi-trailer).
+The first time I stayed at Hicksville, I stayed in [The Fifi](https://www.hicksvillepalace.com/the-fifi-trailer).

 This trailor was designed as an homage to New Orleans custom wig shop, [Fifi Mahony's Custom Wigs](https://fifisbywater.square.site/).
 I haven't been to Fifi's New Orleans shop but staying in The Fifi almost made me think I was there.
 The Fifi features wigs you can try on, a sweet in-trailer bar and a mini fridge, all decked out in the finest 70s shag.